Budget-Friendly NYC: The 11 Best Cheap Neighborhoods (2026)

 But it’s not all about school!
 Fordham Heights is also a hotspot for outdoor lovers.
 You’ve got the beautiful NY Botanical Garden, the exciting Bronx Zoo, and the serene Poe Park – all right here in the neighborhood.
 Plus, let’s not forget that it’s a short distance from the Yankee Stadium, perfect for baseball enthusiasts.

 Renting here won’t break the bank either.
-On average, a 3-bedroom apartment goes for $2,895, which is pretty reasonable for NYC standards.
+Rents here sit close to the borough figures above, which is pretty reasonable by NYC standards.

 Yankee Stadium in Bronx NYC